viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

 Please make sure you have Digilent board files installed.
 [This article](https://digilent.com/reference/programmable-logic/guides/install-board-files) provides instructions on how to install them.

-Start Vivado 2023.1.
+Start Vivado 2023.1 or Vivado 2024.1.
 Click Create Project.
 Click Next.
 Enter the project name and directory.
 Click Next.
 Select "RTL Project" and "Do not specify sources at this time".
 Click Next.